ohsu-computational-biology/ckan-docker/README.md

 ## Using Docker-compose (recommended)

+Note that this configuration uses Skydock to facilitate bidirectional networking between the CKAN and DataPusher containers.
+You must configure your Docker daemon to use the bridge IP 172.17.42.1./16.
+For example:

+  docker-machine create ckan --driver virtualbox --engine-opt bip=172.17.42.1/16 --engine-opt dns=172.17.42.1

+Additionally, the `skydock` container must be running before other containers are kicked off since those containers use `skydock` for DNS resolution.
+To start CKAN:

+1. `docker-compose -p ckan start skydock`.
+2. `docker-compose -p ckan up`.

 #### Option 1: Docker-compose is installed on the Docker host
 _If you have it installed, just type_